Binary Polar Codes Based on Bit Error Probability: Proofs

 \subsection{Proof of Lemma~\ref{lem:quantization}}

 Equation (\ref{eq:invariance}) is shown as

-where the first equality comes from (\ref{eq:PV'}), the second comes from the assumption, and the third comes from the fact that $\{q^{-1}(\hv)\}_{\hv\in\hcV}$ forms a partition of $\V$.
+where the first equality comes from (\ref{eq:PV'}), the second comes from the fact that $\mu_v>0$ and $\theta_v\geq 0$ for all $v\in\V$, and the third comes from the fact that $\{q^{-1}(\hv)\}_{\hv\in\hcV}$ forms a partition of $\V$.
 Eq. (\ref{eq:uQinvariance}) is immediately shown from (\ref{eq:invariance}).
 Eq. (\ref{eq:oQinvariance}) is shown as

 where the second equality comes from Lemma~\ref{lem:MPS} and the last equality comes from the first equality.